chriskyfung/amp-affiliately-jekyll-theme/README.md

   <script async custom-element="amp-accordion" src="https://cdn.ampproject.org/v0/amp-accordion-0.1.js"></script>
 ```

-## Add Custom Codes to Header to a Page/Post
+## Add Custom Codes to Header to Page/Post

-In the front matter, you can add your custom CSS styles to the end of the <style amp-custom> tag inside the HTML header.
+In the front matter, you can add your custom CSS styles to the end of the `<style amp-custom>` tag inside the HTML header.

 ```yaml
 css: